The Westinghouse Educational Outreach Program

 Examples of these types of visits include speaking to students (K-12) during a class or as an assembly.
 Our employees also enjoy speaking at career fairs and judging science contests.

-Student Workshops for High School Students
+STEM Workshops for High School Students

 This curriculum can change according to a teacher's needs.
 We have conducted workshops at the following high schools in Pennsylvania, alone: Ambridge, Northgate, Seneca Valley, Mars, McKeesport, Plum, Leechburg, Uniontown, Baldwin, South Fayette, North Allegheny…and many more!